7 Essential General Teradata Tuning Tips

 • Does our change allow the Optimizer to use an alternative access path (secondary index, join index, etc.)

-3. Keep a Documentation of all Changes
+3. Keep Documentation of all Changes

 • Take care of suitable data types in your PDM, and avoid fixing late-stage problems like data marts, reports, etc.